paninij/paninij/site/src/docs/examples/hello_world.md

 }
 ```

-The active capsule HelloWorld holds a reference to the passive capsules Greeter
+The active capsule HelloWorld holds a reference to the passive capsules
-and Console in order to call on their procedures.
-This connection is set up by
+`Greeter` and `Console` in order to call on their procedures.
+This connection is
-the `@Local` annotation on the Greeter and Console field of the
+set up by the `@Local` annotation on the `Greeter` and `Console` fields of the
-HelloWorldTemplate.
+`HelloWorldCore`.